RandomComputerUser/FancyLighting/README.md

 **v0.10.0 (2025-06-??)**
 - Increased contrast when using full HDR rendering
-- Attempted to fix an uncommon crash caused by `SmoothLighting.BlurLightMap()`
+- Attempted to fix some rare crashes